 Small pencil case - rubber, sharpener, colouring pencils, glue stick (KS2 only)

 Please note only stud earrings may be worn to school.
 No other jewellery is allowed except the religious Sikh Kara.
 No smart watches and hair bows.

 On PE days stud earrings should not be worn for PE.
 Also a sweatband will be required to cover a Sikh Kara.

-Uniform can be purchased online with Sanco via their website www.sanco.co.uk or by visiting their shop at the address below.
+Uniform can be purchased via local retailers or branded uniform can be purchased online at Sanco via their website www.sanco.co.uk or by visiting their shop at the address below.

 60 Bell Road